wle8300/puritan-quotes/README.md

 # Puritan Quotes

-The only file in this lib is a data.json which holds a plethora of quotes from Puritans, and early Reformers.
+This lib contains a plethora of quotes from the English Puritans, and early Reformers.
+The initial archive was sourced from the long-standing Reformed resource [Grace Gems](https://www.gracegems.org/30/puritan_quotes.htm).

+It's by no means exhaustive!

+If you'd like to submit your own Puritan quote... submit a PR!

 ## License